 December 23, 2023 - DHEC OCRM issued Emergency Order 23-EO-021 to the City of Isle of Palms for sand scraping from 112 to 308 Ocean Boulevard.
-122 Ocean Boulevard was excluded from the sand scraping effort due to unauthorized sand containment structures at the subject property.

 January 2024 to Present - The City of Isle of Palms has issued local sand scraping Emergency Orders on an as-needed basis when erosion reaches to within 20 feet of habitable structures or swimming pools.